BIMIB-DISCo/VERSO/README.md

 VERSO is provided as an R open source tool.

+## RUNNING
+To run the tools for VERSO STEP #1 please go to the folder: https://github.com/BIMIB-DISCo/VERSO/tree/VERSO/VERSO_STEP_1 and refer to the related readme, which include instructions and guidelines.

 # VERSO STEP #2: characterization of intra-host genomic diversity
 In the second step, VERSO takes into account the variant frequency profiles of groups of samples with the same clonal genotype (identified via VERSO STEP #1), in order to characterize their intra-host genomic diversity and visualize it on a low-dimensional space.